 Then, load the mat when prompted and click the Cricut icon when it blinks.

 It will cut your first mat, in this case, the letters.

 Peel away the extra fabric and remove the letters.

 Take note of the SIZE of the holly leaves on your preview screen.
-Cut a piece of felt about 1″ larger than that size and iron the Heat N Bond lite onto the wrong side.
-Peel away paper.
-Place bonded side down on the fabric mat.
+Cut a piece of felt about 1″ larger than that size and iron the Heat N Bond Lite onto the wrong side.
+Peel away the paper.
+Place the bonded side down on the fabric mat.